passbolt/passbolt_help/_includes/hosting/update/package-update.md

 $ sudo {{ distributionPackage }} update
 $ sudo {{ distributionPackage }} upgrade
 ```

+{% include messages/warning.html
+    content="Sometimes when there is also an update to MySQL/MariaDB you will get an error on the upgrade step.
+To resolve this run `sudo apt --only-upgrade install passbolt-ce-server` and then `sudo apt upgrade`"
+%}

 {% elsif distributionPackage == 'dnf' or distributionPackage == 'yum' or distributionPackage == 'zypper' %}
 ```bash
 $ sudo {{ distributionPackage }} update